titouanmathis/zed-seti-ui/README.md

 ## Installation

-Copy the `themes/seti-ui.json` file from this repository in `~/.config/zed/themes/` and select it from the control panel with "Theme selector: toggle".
+1. Copy the `themes/seti-ui.json` file from this repository in `~/.config/zed/themes/`
+2. Search for **Seti UI** from the "Theme selector: toggle" control panel item